AyushSehgal/AyushSehgal.github.io/README.txt

-Welcome to my website, currently under construction.
+Welcome to my website!
+It is currently under construction and will be complete by the end of the Summer.
 Pulling from legacy site: https://ayushsehgal252.wixsite.com/website